Want to be one of the lucky employees working at Virginia Tech? Keep reading as we cover everything you need to know about Virginia Tech Employment!

 The Division of Human Resources is in charge of overseeing all aspects of staff employment, such as the selection of candidates and the advertising of open positions.

-There are 3,500+ staff members who work at Virginia Tech in a variety of positions, such as housekeepers, lab technicians, trade workers, food service employees, and administrative assistants.
+There are 3,500+ staff members who work at Virginia Tech in various positions, such as housekeepers, lab technicians, trade workers, food service employees, and administrative assistants.
 There are entry-level professionals such as generalists in human resources, graphic designers, business managers, IT specialists, and registered nurses.

-There are many appealing reasons people like to work at Virginia Tech.
+There are many reasons why people like to work at Virginia Tech.
 For example, staff positions may receive additional benefits.
 Interested?
 Here are the two types of staff positions offered by Virginia Tech:

 Classified Staff Positions

-Classified staff is employees who started state employment before July 1, 2006 and are covered by the State of Virginia Human Resource and Virginia Personnel Act policies.
+Classified staff are employees who started state employment before 1 July 2006, and are covered by the State of Virginia Human Resource and Virginia Personnel Act policies.

 University Staff Positions